-When you’re living with a chronic illness, you know what it’s like to feel depleted.
-No energy left.
-Nada.
+When you’re living with a chronic illness, you know what it’s like to feel depleted with no energy left.
 If you suffer from Chronic Fatigue Syndrome, you deal with this fatigue on a daily basis.
-Yet other conditions, such as Fibromyalgia can also leave you feeling less energized on a regular basis.
+Yet other conditions, such as Fibromyalgia or Lyme can also leave you feeling less energized on a regular basis.

 Researchers are starting to find positive effects of yoga on chronic illnesses.
 From pain to depression to fatigue, yoga can help you manage your symptoms.
 But a lot of yoga classes out there are more like aerobic or gymnastics classes than gentle yoga.
 If you are suffering from a chronic illness, starting out with these intense classes could make your symptoms worse.

 Here are 6 yoga poses to reduce fatigue.
 These poses are safe for beginners, and people living with chronic illnesses.
 Beat fatigue and live a life you love:

 Time: 3-5 minutes